harmsm/physical-biochemistry/syllabus/syllabus.rst

 Mike Harms (instructor)
 harms@uoregon.edu
 Willamette 340A
-Office Hour: 9-10 am, Thursdays
+Office Hour: 15:00, Wednesdays

-Dillon Willis (TA)
-diwillis@uoregon.edu
+Vandanna Reddy
+vandanar@uoregon.edu
-Office Hour: 9-10 am, Tuesdays, KLA 331
+Office Hour: TBA

 Class structure:
 ================

-The class meets Monday and Wednesday from 10:00 to 10:50.
-It meets Friday from 9:00 to 10:50.
-All class sessions are in Onyx 171.
+The class meets Monday and Wednesday from 14:00 to 14:50 in 101 VOL.  It meets Friday 14:00-15:20 in B042 PSC.

 Textbook
 ========
 *The Molecules of Life: Physical and Chemical Principles.* John Kuriyan, Boyana Konforti, and David Wemmer.

-One copy of this book will be on reserve in the library.
-Much of the material that we cover in class will be in *The Molecules of Life*.
-You will not be required to know any material from the book that is not covered in class (unless it was covered in CH461).
-The reading assignments listed below are guidelines of sections you may consult to understand the material in class.
+This textbook is *not* required, but I do provide reading that can help amplify the course material.
+You will not be required to know any material from the book that is not covered in class.
+I will also post links to helpful reading material on the main course schedule.

 Students should also consult additional material as necessary (including other sections in *The Molecules of Life*) and are encouraged to search the primary scientific literature for more information (e.g. through pubmed or Google